T-Duality Selection of a Disformal Effective Metric in String Gas Cosmology: Numerical Results

-with $c_\ast\equiv c_0 e^{-\alpha\phi_\ast}$.
-In this sense, the exponential ansatz is natural for the logarithmic dilaton evolution of the Hagedorn background.
+confirming that the exponential coupling is natural for the logarithmic dilaton evolution of the Hagedorn background.
+This structure in fact generalizes to arbitrary $\alpha$: writing

+and substituting into the vacuum equations \eqref{eq:mu-eqA}--\eqref{eq:phi-eqA} with $\rho=V_{\rm eff}=k=0$, the early- and late-time coefficient pairs satisfy the \emph{same} algebraic system (fixed by $B\equiv2+4\alpha$) while the cross terms cancel identically, so~\eqref{eq:gen-log-ansatz} is an exact vacuum solution at every $\alpha$.
+The asymptotic ratios $r\equiv\dot\phi/\dot\mu$ are the roots of

+recovering $r_0=(3+\sqrt3)/2$ at $\alpha=0$.
+Because the Hagedorn phase keeps its quasi-static logarithmic structure at all $\alpha$, the standard SGC thermal-fluctuation formalism~\cite{BNPV2006more} applies on the generalized background without modification.

 We integrate Eqs.~\eqref{eq:mu-eqA}--\eqref{eq:phi-eqA} with $k=0$ and $V_{\rm eff}=0$ using an eighth-order Dormand--Prince scheme with relative tolerance $10^{-11}$.
 Figure~\ref{fig:background} shows the scale factor, shifted dilaton, propagation speed, and phase portrait for $\alpha \in \{0, 0.5, 1, 2\}$.
 Solid curves are the analytic background~\eqref{eq:hagedorn-analytic}; dashed curves are the numerical solutions initialized thereon.
-The close overlap across the panels provides a useful benchmark of the numerical integration against the analytic Hagedorn background.
+The close overlap across all panels confirms internal consistency of the equations of motion.
 The shifted dilaton diverges as $t \to t_0$ for all $\alpha$, marking the breakdown of the weak-coupling description at the self-dual point.